klaytn/klaytn-docs/docs/bapp/sdk/caver-js/api-references/caver.utils.md

 caver.utils.publicKeyToAddress('0x{public key}')
 ```

-Returns an address which is derived by a public key.
-This function simply converts the public key string into address form by hashing it.
-It has nothing to do with the actual account in the Klaytn.
+Returns an address derived from a public key.
+This function simply converts the public key string into an address form by hashing it.
+It has nothing to do with an actual account on Klaytn.

 **NOTE** `caver.utils.publicKeyToAddress` is supported since caver-js [v1.6.3](https://www.npmjs.com/package/caver-js/v/1.6.3).